appsecnz/appsecnz.github.io/conference/speakers.md

 In our quest to secure all the things, do we jump in too quickly?
 We'll use **Istio** and **Linkerd** as example service meshes, and look at the features we would expect from a service mesh.
 We'll dive into the day-one experience with both **Istio** and **Linkerd**, and some advanced scenarios of using the service mesh.

-We’ll compare this to border security with an app gateway, and compare and contrast the security features, complexities, and implementation costs.
+We'll compare this to border security with an app gateway, and compare and contrast the security features, complexities, and implementation costs.
 You'll leave with a concrete understanding of the benefits and tradeoffs you get when you pull in a service mesh, and be ready to justify the investment.

 #### Speaker Biography